antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

-The download of the zip file archive does not download all the precomputed configuration/input files, however you can create them on your own.
-To run the following example the configuration files database is not necessary, since you will create everything you need start over. see PREPROCESS section of this section for more details
+The download of the zip file archive does not download all the precomputed input files of configuration.
+However you can create them on your own.
+In particular, to run the following example the configuration files database is not necessary, since you will create everything you need start over. see PREPROCESS section of this section for more details

 You can download the repository also typing: